Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Supplements

 \begin{defi} Let $l\neq l'$ be primes.
 Consider the class $\dmcs^{\tllp\le 0}$ (resp. $\dmcs^{\tllp\ge 0}$) consisting of those $M\in \obj\dmcs$ that satisfy: $\hetl(M)\in \dshsl^{t_l\le 0}$ and $\hetlp(M)\in \dshslp^{\tlp\le 0}$ (resp. $\hetl(M)\in \dshsl^{t_l\ge 0}$ and $\hetlp(M)\in \dshslp^{\tlp\ge 0}$).

 If $(\dmcs^{\tllp\le 0},\ \dmcs^{\tllp\ge 0})$ yield a $t$-structure for $\dmcs$, we will say that (the $t$-structure) $\tllp$ exists over $S$.

 \end{defi}

 Now we observe that 'standard' conjectures imply: $\tllp$ exists over any (reasonable) $S$ and does not depend on $l$.
-We try to formulate this result concisely; some more (somewhat stronger) statements of this sort can also be easily proved.
+We formulate a certain concise result of this kind here; some more (somewhat stronger) statements of this sort can also be easily proved.

 \begin{pr} Let $l,l'$ be as above.

 1. Suppose that a nice $t_l$ exists over any universal domain of any characteristic $\neq l$; a nice $\tlp$ exists over a universal domain of characteristic $l$, and that $\hetlp$-homological equivalence of cycles is equivalent to numerical equivalence over any universal domain of any characteristic $\neq l',0$.
 Then $\tllp$ is a $t$-structure over any (reasonable) $S$.